UofU Logo.png

 LA campaign.jpg

-Wilderness Medicine in Chamonix-Mt.
-Blanc, France
+Welcome to Wilderness Medicine in Chamonix-Mt.
+Blanc, France.

 For Undergraduates: Introduction to Wilderness Medicine - HEDU 2095 - Undergraduate students will have the opportunity to study wilderness and backpacking medicine.
 An exam will be given at the end of the coursework.
-The exams will be available online and are found at www.wildmedu.org at the end of coursework.This is 3 hours credit
+The exams will be available online at www.wildmedu.org at the end of coursework.
+This is 3 hours of credit

-Dates: Monday July 3rd to Saturday morning July 15th, 2023
+Dates: Monday June 30 to Saturday morning July 12th, 2025

-This course is designed to prepare outdoor enthusiasts and world travelers who have no formal medical training to prevent and treat injuries and medical problems that might occur in the back country by studying back country medicine in the incredibly beautiful French Alps.
+This course is designed to prepare outdoor enthusiasts and world travelers who have no formal medical training to prevent and treat injuries and medical problems that might occur in the backcountry by studying backcountry medicine in the incredibly beautiful French Alps.

 Boarding: You will stay in chalets in and around Chamonix-Mt.
 Blanc.